use-ink/ink-docs/docs/datastructures/overview.md

 The `Mapping` is a mapping of key-value pairs directly to the contract storage.
 Its main advantage is to be simple and lightweight.
 As such, it does not provide any high-level functionality, such as iteration or automatic clean-up.
-This logic should be implemented by smart contract authors.
+Smart contract authors will need to implement any high level functionality themselves.

 ## Eager Loading